 Lisa Amstutz - Counselor for all AVID Students

 Lisa Amstutz began her career in education in Escondido, where she taught middle school Language Arts and Social Studies for 6 years.
 She came to the Murrieta Valley Unified School District in 2001, spending 14 years at Thompson Middle School.
-Her many roles at TMS have included teaching 7th grade Language Arts and Social Studies, 8th grade Social Studies, several years spent as Language Arts department chair, AVID Coordinator and Teacher, and new teacher mentor.
+Her many roles at TMS included teaching 7th grade Language Arts and Social Studies, 8th grade Social Studies, several years spent as Language Arts department chair, AVID Coordinator and Teacher, and new teacher mentor.
 She also co-advised the TMS chapter of the National Junior Honor Society.
-Amstutz is married to Rod Amstutz, who teaches at Avaxat, and together they have 2 daughters; one recently graduated from MVHS and is attending Fresno State University, and the other is currently a student at MVHS.
+Amstutz is married to Rod Amstutz, who teaches at Avaxat, and together they have 2 adult daughters, both of whom are products of the Murrieta Valley Unified School District.
 Amstutz was a member of the 2nd graduating class at California State University, San Marcos in 1993, where she achieved a Bachelor of Arts degree in Liberal Studies with an emphasis in History.
 She received her teaching credential in 1994, also from CSUSM.
 While continuing to teach full-time, she received a Master of Arts degree in Educational Counseling from Azusa Pacific University in 2008.
 Given her background as an AVID Coordinator, she is extremely happy to help guide AVID students through their time at Mesa and feels it is a privilege to be a part of the Ramily!

 Phone: 951 677.0568 ext.
 6383 Email